Tropical Fish

 Eibli Angelfish

-Another saltwater dwarf angelfish, the Eibli Angelfish is often available and not all that expensive either.
+The Eibli Angelfish is often available and not all that expensive either.
 The Eibli has a variety of common names including the Blacktail Angelfish, the Orangeline Angelfish and in some circles it's called Eibl's Anglefish.
 They are found on the reef at depths of 1 to 30 meters (3 - 90 feet) and are often found among groups of Halfblack Angelfish (C. vrolikii) which they may inter-breed with.
-You'll read several places that say you can keep them in tanks as small as 30 gallons (114 liters) but a 55 gallon would work out better given their potential adult size of 6 inches (15 cm).
-The Eibli is one of the bigger of the dwarf species.

-Like the other dwarf angels you'll want to keep only one of these per tank because they will fight with other dwarf angelfish.
+Like the other dwarf angels you'll want to keep only one of these Eibli Angelfish per tank because they will fight with other dwarf angelfish.
 Provide plenty of hiding places for them and they should be out and about more often.
 They have the reputation of being very shy, but ours is extremely inquisitive and does not shy away from our hand when doing tank maintenance.
 Keeping them in a reef tank setup may not be a good idea.
 They might nip clam mantles and corals.

-Feeding them can be a little challenging at first.
-Try introducing a variety of foods several times a day.
+Feeding Eibli Angelfish can be a little challenging at first.
+Try introducing a variety of saltwater fish foods several times a day.
 Two small feedings a day would be good.
 Ours went after defrosted mysis shrimp right away, but didn't take to the algae on the veggie clip at first.
 Placing a small piece of dried algae sheet under a rock did the trick.
 After it was used to nipping at the algae under the rock we tried the veggie clip again and it worked.
 You may need to get creative trying to get them to eat.

 All the dwarf angelfish can easily get the common saltwater fish diseases so a quarantine tank is a good idea.

-Eibli Angelfish Blacktail Angelfish
+Eibli Angelfish Care

 Scientific Name : Centropyge eibli

-Eibli Angelfish Care Level : Easy to Moderate, take your time acclimating the Eibli to your aquarium.
+Care Level : Easy to Moderate, take your time acclimating the Eibli to your aquarium.

 Size : Up to 6 inches (15 cm)